eddyleaf/EdgeRouter-Lite3-Poe-5-SSR/README.md

 # EdgeRouter-Lite3-Poe-5-SSR
-  #1Compiled shadowsocksr-libev for MIPS architecture EdgeRouter include ss-tunnel.
+  #1 Compiled shadowsocksr-libev for MIPS architecture EdgeRouter include ss-tunnel.

-  #2Using ss-local + redsocks2 to replace ss-redir on EdgeRouter, ss-redir is not working.
+  #2 Using ss-local + redsocks2 to replace ss-redir on EdgeRouter, ss-redir is not working.